PeekingBoo/Tools_AHK/README.md

 AutoHotkeyU32.exe available in this zip from the AHK website: https://www.autohotkey.com/download/ahk.zip

-For convenience, set windows to open any .ahk files using AutoHotkeyU32.exe
+For convenience, set your Windows OS to open any .ahk files using AutoHotkeyU32.exe